acstener/alex-christou/content/posts/how-to-use-cursor-without-coding-experience.md

 ---
-title: How I Use Cursor Without Being knowing code
+title: How I Use Cursor Without knowing code
-date: '2024-02-06'
+date: '2024-02-07'
 ---

 # How I Use Cursor Without Actually Writing Code